 Another vague guess from Meng was their "Crib" and it's suggested mode of attachment.
 Although I wasn't intending to use this device, it seemed an important problem that needed clarifying.

-Even after mailing Landships II and Bovinton museum I was left with little to go on.
-In fairness, the latter did explain that as these vehicles have undergone various repairs/alterations over the years, therefore a sworn accuracy could not be guaranteed.
+Even after mailing Landships II and Bovinton museum about the internal details I was left with little to go on.
+In fairness, the latter did explain that as these vehicles have undergone various repairs/alterations over the years a sworn accuracy could not be guaranteed.
 It seems there are no secrets, the explanation is - nobody knows.

 Where do we go from here?

 Well, as regards the internals, even with most of the frontal - mid hatches and doors open, not much of the interior can be seen anyway.
 So unless you're building an open or cut away version you could confidently press on without the missing details I've mentioned.

 Unhappily for my original "open order" plan there's too much missing to achive the result I'm aiming for.
 The worst part though, is that the external faults cannot be overseen or corrected.

 Feeling like a bit of a mug for being taken in with all the raves about this "amazing" (or should that be A- Maze -In) kit, I've decided to ear mark it for a future project.